viniscr/movies-finder-backend/README.md

-# Movies TMDb REST API
+# Movies Finder - TMDb REST API
 REST API built in NodeJS that consumes the famous Movie Database API (https://developers.themoviedb.org/3).

 API is available for use in this link